 You will find everyday items on the list like salt, vitamin C, and acetic acid (vinegar).

 You’ll also find long-winded names like Eleutherococcus senticosus which sounds suspicious, but this is actually the healthy herb ginseng.

-But some of the worst health offenders aren’t required to be on the label!
+And some of the worst health offenders are not required to be put on food labels!

 Original studies were falsified to hide the fact that animals fed aspartame developed seizures and brain tumors, but the FDA approved it anyway.
-(Seems like they care more about big business than your well-being.)
+(3)

 Formerly known as Nutrasweet, but now called AminoSweet, this is one of the easiest brain-damaging chemicals to avoid since it is clearly labeled.